BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/ApiExamples.md

 ```

 You may then use the *access token* to submit requests to the
-Intellinote API on behalf of the end-user.
+Team One API on behalf of the end-user.

 Note that for security reasons, the *access token* value is only valid
 for a short time.
 If you submit an API request with a "stale"